-The $450-million question: Where is the 'Salvator Mundi'?
+The $450 million question: Where is the 'Salvator Mundi'?

 This is just the latest in a maelstrom of rumors and conspiracy theories that have swirled around the painting.
 How much credence to afford any of them is clearly up for debate.

 But the global interest in such claims speaks to the art world's obsession with the painting's whereabouts.
-And much of the speculation around why the painting has remained hidden centers around its attribution.
+And much of the speculation around why the painting has remained hidden centers on its attribution.

 For centuries, the "Salvator Mundi" was believed to be either a copy, or the work of one of the Italian master's assistants.
 But in 2005, a consortium led by art dealers Robert Simon and Alexander Parrish purchased the work for under $10,000 in the hope it might be revealed to be an authentic Leonardo.